rashmi9913/Sinhala-song-and-Metaphor-search-engine/README.md

 1. Searching songs that include metaphors using the Title, Lyric, Metaphor and Metaphor interpretation.
 2. Faceted search.
-&nbsp;* Unordered list can use asterisksUsers will be able to filter search results based on the Artist, Genre, Songwriter, Composer, Metaphor source domain and Metaphor target domain.
+* Unordered list can use asterisksUsers will be able to filter search results based on the Artist, Genre, Songwriter, Composer, Metaphor source domain and Metaphor target domain.
 * Multi filtering is also supported.

+1. First list item
+   - First nested list item